-Professor Tine Rostgaard (Vive – The Danish Centre of Applied Social Science) is a social policy studies professor who specialises in the field of comparative policy analysis and evaluation of welfare and social care of children and older people.
+Professor Tine Rostgaard (Roskilde University and Stockholm University) is a social studies professor who specialises in the field of comparative policy analysis of welfare and social care of children and older people.
 Tine has conducted extensive research around social formal/informal care giving and care work, care related quality of life (ASCOT), quality of care and quality systems, as well as welfare indicators.
 She has also comprehensively examined qualitative and quantitative methods, including vignettes and RTC, observations and interviews.
-Tine offers a high degree of research knowledge and has been a member of many highly regarded panels.
-Tine’s latest projects has seen her look at the “social inequalities in Ageing (SIA) and defining the reforms of the Nordic welfare model.
+Tine’s latest projects focusses on active ageing policies and resilience in old age

 Amy Clotworthy is an assistant professor at the University of Copenhagen (UCPH).
 In Amy’s position at the Department of Public Health and the Center for Healthy Aging (CEHA), she conducts research into how health and social policies targeting older people influence the sociocultural dynamics of later life.
 She specialises in qualitative studies of health systems, medical education, and professional practices, and she is interested in elucidating how public-health policies and initiatives such as reablement programmes affect both health professionals and older people in their everyday lives.

 With an emphasis on health practices and people’s experiences of health and ageing, Amy’s research also investigates how the Danish healthcare sector, hospitals, and municipal authorities can improve professional practices by recognising the complexity of older people’s life histories as well as the individual needs and priorities they express in their personal narratives.